New: Singapore, October 2021!

 Contact and Questions

-- Paper submissions: Michael Sachs, Danube University Krems (sachsATdonau-uni.ac.at)
+- Paper submission: Michael Sachs, Danube University Krems (sachsATdonau-uni.ac.at)

 - Conference secretariat: Glenn Chong, Konrad Adenauer Stiftung, Singapore (ChongATkas.de)